rohanmaddamsetti/AR-gene-plasmid-analysis/README.md

 These steps can be done at the same time on the Duke Compute Cluster (DCC).
-And make sure these scripts are called from the src directory. fetch-gbk-annotation and fetch-genome-and-plasmid-cds.py run overnight..
+And make sure these scripts are called from the src directory. fetch-gbk-annotation and fetch-genome-and-plasmid-cds.py run overnight...

 sbatch --mem=16G -t 24:00:00 --wrap="python fetch-gbk-annotation.py"
 sbatch --mem=16G -t 24:00:00 --wrap="python fetch-genome-and-plasmid-cds.py"
 sbatch --mem=16G -t 24:00:00 --wrap="python fetch-assembly-stats.py"

+Locally, download fasta sequences for all genomes, and make a list of dereplicated sequences as follows: bash ./fetch-and-dereplicate-stats.py

 Once the data has downloaded, run the following scripts.
 Some run quite quickly, so no need to submit them to a partition on DCC--